Bogdanp/personal-website/content/post/github-actions-for-racket.md

 Finally, there's no built-in support for notifications.
 When builds fail, you won't notice unless you visit the Actions tab.
-For one of my (non-OSS) projects, I've set up a Telegram bot that I can use to notify a particular channel whenever builds succeed or fail.
-That works, but it's fairly ugly because there doesn't seem to be any way to conditionally execute actions (i.e. "if action `a` fails then run action `b`"), so you have to bundle the notification-handling code into the scripts you execute.
+For one of my non-OSS projects, I've set up a Telegram bot that I can use to notify a particular channel whenever builds succeed or fail.
+That works, but it's fairly ugly because there doesn't seem to be any way to conditionally execute actions (i.e. things like "if action `a` fails then run action `b`"), so I had to bundle the notification-handling code into each of my action scripts.

 [HCL]: https://github.com/hashicorp/hcl